 How to connect your Iphone's Wifi to the Xbox 360

-I was recently tidying chords behind the TV and I managed to break the internet when I un-plugged the modem - the connection to the ISP couldn't be made.
-I was gutted as I wanted to play some Dead Space but alas!
-My game save was 'in the cloud' so I was prevented from playing.
+I was recently tidying chords behind the TV and I managed to break the internet when I un-plugged the modem - the connection to the ISP just couldn't be made.
+I was gutted as I wanted to play some Dead Space but my game save was 'in the cloud' so I was prevented from playing.

 I sat defeated cursing my first world problem.
 Whilst doing so I got a text message on my Iphone 4S and I got a little twinkle in my eye.
 I could try and use the Wifi Hotspot function the phone has and see if the Xbox 360 would accept that as a source of internet.

-The short answer, is yes, you can connect the iphone wifi to the Xbox!
+The short answer, is yes, you can connect the iphone's wifi to the Xbox!

 Here's how to connect the two devices:

 - Turn your iphone's Personal Hot Spot on.

 - Turn on the Xbox

 - If you have an ethernet plugged in to the xbox, remove it.